 - For the UPSC Interview round, she attended a lot of mock interviews for a better understanding of the whole interview process by the officials.

-Aparna says that being in a job or having an alternate career choice is very important in an aspirant’s life.
-She believes that everyone has a unique set of parameters in their lives and everybody has their own preferences.
+Aparna says that being in a job or having an alternative career options for a UPSC aspirant is very important.
+She believes that everyone has a unique set of parameters in their lives and their own preferences.

 Some people may feel distressed while preparing for any examination along with a full-time job.

-Aparna Ramesh IAS feels that jobs in areas like Public policy, Sustainability, and energy or any sort of job that deals with the public domain or have an opportunity in which you can directly connect with the general public or their problems will surely benefit an aspirant.
+She feels that jobs in areas like Public policy, Sustainability, and energy or any sort of job that deals with the public domain or have an opportunity in which you can directly connect with the general public or their problems surely benefits an aspirant in wholesome ways.

 Having a different perspective on diversity is something that is needed in a civil servant.